History of mathematics: Greek

 The Pythagorean theorem.
 The Pythagoreans are generally credited with the first proof of the theorem.

 Greek mathematics refers to the mathematics written in the Greek language from the time of Thales of Miletus (~600 BC) to the closure of the Academy of Athens in 529 AD.
 Greek mathematicians lived in cities spread over the entire Eastern Mediterranean, from Italy to North Africa, but were united by culture and language.
 Greek mathematics of the period following Alexander the Great is sometimes called Hellenistic mathematics.

 Greek mathematics was much more sophisticated than the mathematics that had been developed by earlier cultures.
 All surviving records of pre-Greek mathematics show the use of inductive reasoning, that is, repeated observations used to establish rules of thumb.
 Greek mathematicians, by contrast, used deductive reasoning.
 The Greeks used logic to derive conclusions from definitions and axioms, and used mathematical rigor to prove them.

 Greek mathematics is thought to have begun with Thales of Miletus (c.
-624–c.546 BC) and Pythagoras of Samos (c.
-582–c.
-507 BC).
+624 BC) and Pythagoras of Samos (c.
+582 BC).
 Although the extent of the influence is disputed, they were probably inspired by Egyptian and Babylonian mathematics.
 According to legend, Pythagoras traveled to Egypt to learn mathematics, geometry, and astronomy from Egyptian priests.

 Thales used geometry to solve problems such as calculating the height of pyramids and the distance of ships from the shore.
 He is credited with the first use of deductive reasoning applied to geometry, by deriving four corollaries to Thales' Theorem.
 As a result, he has been hailed as the first true mathematician and the first known individual to whom a mathematical discovery has been attributed.
 Pythagoras established the Pythagorean School, whose doctrine it was that mathematics ruled the universe and whose motto was "All is number".
 It was the Pythagoreans who coined the term "mathematics", and with whom the study of mathematics for its own sake begins.
 The Pythagoreans are credited with the first proof of the Pythagorean theorem, though the statement of the theorem has a long history, and with the proof of the existence of irrational numbers.
 Although he was preceded by the Babylonians, Indians and the Chinese, the Neopythagorean mathematician Nicomachus (60–120 AD) provided one of the earliest Greco-Roman multiplication tables, whereas the oldest extant Greek multiplication table is found on a wax tablet dated to the 1st century AD (now found in the British Museum).
 The association of the Neopythagoreans with the Western invention of the multiplication table is evident in its later Medieval name: the mensa Pythagorica.